How to Get Internet & WiFi for Apartments

 Fixed Wireless Internet

 Fixed wireless internet is similar to satellite internet, but it uses radio signals between the provider’s tower and a receiver in your apartment to transmit data.
-Speeds vary based on distance from the provider’s tower, number of users, and the service package selected, but in urban areas where providers have invested in their network, fixed wireless can be fast and affordable internet for apartments solution.
-It’s more reliable than cellular hotspots, it can be affected by physical obstructions and severe weather.
+Speeds vary based on distance from the provider’s tower, number of users, and the service package selected. in urban areas where providers have invested in their network, fixed wireless can be a fast and affordable internet option for apartment dwellers.
+It’s more reliable than cellular hotspots, but it can be affected by physical obstructions and severe weather.

 • Fast speeds in rural areas